ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 ```

 The syntax of the Java programming language will look new to you, but the design of this class is based on the previous
 discussion of bicycle objects.
-The fields cadence, speed, and gear represent the object's state, and the methods (
+The fields speed, and gear represent the object's state, and the methods (changeGear,
-changeCadence, changeGear, speedUp etc.) define its interaction with the outside world.
+speedUp etc.) define its interaction with the outside world.

 ## Constructors